 A person suffering from paralysis may look to what is known as mobility aids like wheelchairs and orthoses which can help a sufferer move better.
 There are wheelchairs for manual operation, designed for those whose strength in the upper body is good.
 Then, of course, there’s the electric wheelchair, for those with poor or weak upper bodies.
 Those who are able to afford the costs, sometimes prefer to have a wheelchair customized to suit the sufferer’s personal needs.

-A good alternative to wheelchairs are orthoses.
-These are metallic or plastic braces designed and built to improve a limb’s function and compensate for weakness of the muscles.
+A good alternative to wheelchairs is orthoses.
+These are metallic or plastic braces designed and built to improve a limb’s function and compensate for the weakness of the muscles.

 Paralysis And Depression